The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Regardless of your dog’s breed or the diet you feed them, they can and probably will still get sick or injured at some point in their lives.
 We’ve fed our Yorkie a healthy diet from the beginning, but a healthy diet didn’t prevent him from breaking his leg when he was a puppy.

-A pet insurance policy, such as Lemonade Pet Insurance, can help in a time like this.
+A pet insurance policy, such as Lemonade Pet Insurance, can help at a time like this.
 Having a policy in place before you need one could help cover unexpected vet bills that accrue so quickly with an illness or accident.